-Software developers are using open data to help people make informed decisions – from choosing financial aid options for college to finding the safest consumer products and vehicles.
-While we can’t and don’t endorse specific apps, below are just a few examples of government, citizen, and business tools that use open government data from the United States; are accessible, vetted, and available; and are, for the majority, free and do not require registration to use.
+Open government data powers software applications that help people make informed decisions – from choosing financial aid options for college to finding the safest consumer products and vehicles.
+While we can’t and don’t endorse specific apps, below are just a few examples of government, citizen, and business tools that: use open government data from the United States; are accessible, vetted, and available; and are, for the majority, free and do not require registration to use.
 Submit application suggestions at here.